- Jul 13

 If you or a loved one is suffering from a substance use disorder and are at risk of overdosing, help is available.
-Gateway Foundation offers educational resources as a first step to understanding drug addiction and beginning the road to recovery.
+Gateway offers educational resources as a first step to understanding drug addiction and beginning the road to recovery.
 With individualized plans for Residential Treatment, Outpatient programs, and aftercare, you can find a program that suits your needs and reduces the risk of overdose.

 How Does an Overdose Happen?

 Some overdoses are intentional and are the result of an individual attempting to commit suicide.
 Accidental overdoses happen when an individual takes more of a medication than prescribed, takes a combination of medications or ingests large amounts of an illegal drug to try to get a more intense high.

 Certain factors can increase an individual’s risk of overdosing such as:

 - Resuming drug use after a period of abstinence

 - Having a significant drug dependency